 The Substance Abuse and Mental Health Services Administration (SAMHSA) has recorded 84% of treatment centres that provide aftercare services.

-The remaining 16% that don’t offer aftercare services, provide help and suggestions in creating an aftercare plan using other available outlet programme.
+The remaining 16% that don’t offer aftercare services, provide help and suggestions in creating an aftercare plan using other available outlet programmes.

 Aftercare aims to help the person maintain a healthy life of sobriety.

-It includes adjusting into a sober living settlement, scheduled sessions with the therapist, participation in 12-Step meetings or other peer support groups and avoiding triggers.
+It includes adjusting to a sober living settlement, scheduled sessions with the therapist, participation in 12-Step meetings or other peer support groups and avoiding triggers.